The Calling: Celebrating Sarah Vaughan: Critical reception

-All About Jazz reviewer Jim Santella wrote, "With a full string orchestra on every track, Reeves unleashes a program of stirring musical arrangements.
+Jim Santella of All About Jazz wrote, "With a full string orchestra on every track, Reeves unleashes a program of stirring musical arrangements.
 Billy Childs, a bright guy with forward-leaning ideas, created most of these unique arrangements.
 The harmony and rhythm is a far cry from average.
 Reeves is at home with these arrangements, but you get the impression she's holding back.
 The drama of two Brazilian pieces brings out her emotional strengths most effectively.
 Dori Caymmi's 'Obsession' and Milton Nascimento's 'The Call' feature wordless chanting with a powerful hook."
-The recording went on to win "Best Jazz Vocal Album" at the 44th Annual Grammy Awards.
-More recently, Ted Gioia selected two performances from this album, "Fascinating Rhythm" and "If You Could See Me Now," as "Recommended Versions" of these songs in his book The Jazz Standards.